usbong/SLHCC/README.md

 # Summary Report File Encryption
 ### Note: I've verified that the steps that I've written here work on Microsoft Office 2013.
 To encrypt our Summary Reports in PDF (Portable Document Format), we have to do the following:</br>
-1) We transfer the specific Microsoft Excel worksheet with the Summary Report from the Excel workbook to Microsoft WORD.</br>
+1) We transfer the specific Microsoft EXCEL worksheet with the Summary Report from the EXCEL workbook to Microsoft WORD.</br>
 2) In Microsoft WORD, we click "File" -> "Save As".</br>
 3) In the "Save As" Window, we select for the "Save as type:" dropdown menu, "PDF (\*.pdf)".</br>
 4) Before clicking the "Save" button, we click on its left, "Tools" -> "General Options..."</br>